The Missing Adapter Layer for Research Computing

 We term this the \emph{adapter layer problem}.
 An adapter layer is the software infrastructure that sits between raw provisioned compute and the interactive, reproducible research environments that HDR candidates actually need.
 Without it, every researcher solves the same configuration problems independently, every environment drifts over time, and compute resources sit idle when they could be shared.

-This paper makes two contributions.
-First, we formally characterise the adapter layer problem by identifying the recurring gaps experienced by HDR candidates across four dimensions: environment reproducibility, self-service access, GPU resource scheduling, and vendor dependency.
-Second, we describe a lightweight, open-source solution --- built on k3s~\cite{k3s} and Coder~\cite{coder} and already in active production use in our research workspace environment --- that implements this adapter layer.
-Our CI/CD pipeline connects GitHub directly to the local cluster, deploying research projects in under five minutes without requiring dedicated or self-hosted CI infrastructure.
-We then propose a concrete metrics framework for quantifying how well an adapter layer solution performs, and we establish baselines for each metric that other institutions can use to evaluate their own deployments.
+This paper makes three contributions.
+First, we formally characterise the adapter layer problem, identifying the recurring gaps experienced by HDR candidates across four dimensions: environment reproducibility, self-service access, GPU resource scheduling, and vendor dependency.
+Second, we describe a lightweight, open-source solution built on k3s~\cite{k3s} and Coder~\cite{coder} and already in active production use in our research workspace environment that implements this adapter layer; its CI/CD pipeline connects GitHub directly to the local cluster and deploys research projects in under five minutes, without requiring dedicated or self-hosted CI infrastructure.
+Third, we propose a concrete metrics framework for quantifying how well any adapter layer performs, and we establish baselines for each metric that other institutions can use to evaluate their own deployments.

 Unlike managed cloud platforms such as SageMaker~\cite{sagemaker} or Google Colab~\cite{colab}, our system supports local hardware and avoids vendor lock-in.
 Unlike HPC batch schedulers~\cite{slurm,pbs}, it prioritises interactive self-service access.
 Unlike notebook environments such as JupyterHub~\cite{jupyterhub}, it provides full IDE functionality with versioned, reproducible GPU environments.
 The system is deliberately designed for small academic research teams and HDR candidate cohorts, not large computing centres.